Advancing in rank helps expand a Scout’s horizons

 The National Capital Area Council’s Advancement and Recognition Committee (ARC) is responsible for serving our Scout’s advancement and recognition needs and providing guidance for Scouters who administer the program.
 Along with District ARCs, our Council’s ARC is tasked with ensuring adherence to the requirements established by the National Council and the NCAC.

 Our Council’s committee includes chairs of the District ARCs and other volunteers.
 District ARCs are made up of the advancement representatives from each unit within that District.

-Our Council’s ARC reports to our Director for Program Impact who, as a professional staff advisor for advancement, provides coaching and guidance—especially as it relates to national policies and procedures.
-We work closely and in harmony with the other efforts and functions involved in delivering and supporting the Scouting program.
+Our Council’s ARC is advised by and reports to a professional staff advisor who provides coaching and guidance—especially as it relates to national policies and procedures.
+We work closely and in harmony with the other efforts and functions within the NCAC to deliver and support the Scouting program.